-French Macaron vs. Macaroon: what’s the difference?
+What’s the difference between a french macaron vs macaroon?
 Ever since those French cookies became the new cupcake, there’s been a lot of confusion around what one actually calls them.
-They’re often labelled macaroons, a seemingly harmless misnomer.
+They’re often labeled macaroons, a seemingly harmless misnomer.
 In fact, a macaroon is not an interchangeable word for those French confections; a macaroon is an entirely different cookie altogether, in almost every way.

 The differences far outweigh the similarities, but both macaron and macaroon derive from the Italian word ammaccare, which means “to crush” (as in the nuts that are ground or chopped).
 They’re both cookies.
 They’re both gluten free.
 That’s about it.